-Our research debunked the long-held supposition that funeral directors have significant influence over the family's choice of charity for a funeral collection.
-The funeral directors we interviewed told us that it was exceptionally rare for them to be asked by the family to suggest a charity.
+Funeral directors have negligible influence over the choice of benefitting charity a charity.
 In our consumer research, 87% of respondents said the funeral director had no influence, while only 13% said they had a little (5%) or a lot (8%) of influence.